forcepusher/forcepusher/README.md

-Projects done with the help of Average Intelligence tools have "Slop" in their name.
+Projects done with substantial help of Average Intelligence tools have "Slop" in their name.
 Others untouched.

 Of course "AI" is a great to get stuff done fast, but it's quite dumb and have to be very carefully guided.
 Some people [compare it to a parrot](https://www.youtube.com/watch?v=p22QeLNHvlc) facerolling on the keyboard.